Miles To Go (to Antigua): 2,190

 All is well. - mw

-PS - As a courtesy I give all on-board an opportunity to add comments here on the bottom of post prior to transmission.
-The reader is not obligated to read those superfluous footnotes.
+PostScript - As a courtesy I give all on-board an opportunity to add comments here on the bottom of post prior to transmission if they so desire:

 Sent via SailMail, http://www.sailmail.com